MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installation-package.md

 # Installation package

-Instead of physically going to each client computer to install Dynamics GP, you can use an installation package to install Dynamics GP 2018 on multiple client computers.
+Instead of physically going to each client computer to install Dynamics GP, you can use an installation package to install Dynamics GP on multiple client computers.
 An installation package stores the files required to install a custom configured installation in a shared network location you set up.
 How Dynamics GP is installed on the client computer using the installation package depends on the tools and applications you use.

 ## Installation package overview

-You can use a client installation package to install Dynamics GP 2018 on additional client computers without having to physically go to each client computer and use the Dynamics GP installation wizard.
+You can use a client installation package to install Dynamics GP on additional client computers without having to physically go to each client computer and use the Dynamics GP installation wizard.
 When you create an installation package, the installation package stores the files required to install a Dynamics GP installation.
-To install Dynamics GP 2018, your package can install Dynamics GP using the GreatPlains.msi file or the Setup.exe.
+To install Dynamics GP, your package can install Dynamics GP using the GreatPlains.msi file or the Setup.exe.

 We recommend that you install the following components on each client computer.
-You can install these components from the Dynamics GP 2018 media.
+You can install these components from the Dynamics GP media.

 - Microsoft Windows Installer 4.5

 - Microsoft .NET Framework 3.5

 - Microsoft .NET Framework 4.6

 - Microsoft SQL Server Native Client 11.0

 - Microsoft Dexterity Shared Components 18.0

 - Microsoft Application Error Reporting 11.0

 - Microsoft Lync 2010 SDK Runtime

 - Open XML SDK 2.0 for Microsoft Office

 - Visual C++ 2015 Runtime Libraries

 - Visual Basic for Applications Core

 These components aren’t installed for you if you set up your installation package to install Dynamics GP using the GreatPlains.msi file.
 If these components are not installed on the client computer, Dynamics GP won’t be installed.
 These components are installed for you if you set up your installation package to install Dynamics GP using the Setup.exe.